Fluxx/go-katas/README.md

-Code katas with the Go langauge
+Code tests and code katas with the Go langauge